allenai/allennlp/tutorials/misc/migrating-to-0.4.0.md

         # whatever other initialization you need
 ```

-(For the reasoning behind this change, see the [Laziness tutorial](https://github.com/allenai/allennlp/blob/master/tutorials/getting_started/laziness.md).)
+For the reasoning behind this change, see the [Laziness tutorial](https://github.com/allenai/allennlp/blob/master/tutorials/getting_started/laziness.md).

 # CHANGES YOU ARE MUCH LESS LIKELY TO RUN INTO

-If you only ever use our the command line tools (`python -m allennlp.run ...`) to train / evaluate models,
+If you only ever create `Model`s and `DatasetReader`s and
+use the command line tools (`python -m allennlp.run ...`) to train and evaluate them,
 you shouldn't have to change anything else.
 However, if you've written your own training loop,
 (or if you're just really interested in how AllenNLP works), there are a few more changes you should know about.